fenago/generative-adversarial-networks/chapter_26/Lab_20.md

 generate images that better fit into the target domain.
 The generator models are also updated based on how effective they are at the regeneration of a source image when used with the other

-### 26.4.
-How to Develop a CycleGAN to Translate Horse to Zebra

-556

 generator model, called cycle loss.
 Finally, a generator model is expected to output an image without translation when provided an example from the target domain, called identity loss.
 Altogether, each generator model is optimized via the combination of four outputs with four loss functions:

 - Adversarial loss (L2 or mean squared error).
 - Identity loss (L1 or mean absolute error).
 - Forward cycle loss (L1 or mean absolute error).